thecoshman/degoogle/Search.md

 ... to be evaluated ...

+## Ecosia

+... to be evaluated ...

 ## YaCy

 This is more of a toy currently.
 It's a decentralized search engine where everyone can contribute to indexing by having their own server, joining the global effort of indexing the web.

+# Image Search

+# Reverse Image Search

+## Yandex Images

+... to be evaluated ...

+## TinEye

+... to be evaluated ...

+## SauceNAO

+Works pretty well for searching source of art, manga pages or anime screenshots.
+I have not tested it with other stuff, but should generally work.
+Does not handle cropped images well.